-Whether you're hosting a Super Bowl party or a Chinese New Year's party, you don't want to be spending a lot of time in the kitchen.
+Whether you're hosting a Super Bowl party or a Lunar New Year's party, you don't want to be spending a lot of time in the kitchen.
 Here are Chinese and Asian appetizer recipes with tips on how to do most of the work ahead of time.

 01 of 09

 Potstickers taste great on their own, but a dipping sauce adds a little something extra.
 Making the dip ahead of time gives the flavors a chance to blend.
 Store in a sealed container in the refrigerator and use within three to four days.

 03 of 09